themelektaus/rpgmz-lighting-plugin/README.md

 Developed by [MelekTaus](https://github.com/themelektaus)

 ## Introduction
-A **Lighting System with an integrated WYSIWYG editor** for RPG Maker MZ enables dynamic design of light sources directly within the editor.
+Yet anotherA **Lighting System** with an **integrated WYSIWYG editor** for RPG Maker MZ enables dynamic design of light sources directly within the editor.
 You can place lighting effects via drag-and-drop, utilize real-time previews, and visually adjust parameters such as color, intensity, radius or flickering without scripting knowledge.

 ## Features
 - WYSIWYG Editor